-Watch this facilitated panel discussion of Rosa's story be better equipped to:
+Watch this facilitated panel discussion to be better equipped to:

-- better understand the needs of older carers including but not limited to their mental and physical health needs and any grief, loss and social isolation they may be experiencing
+describe the complex relationship and interplay between ageing related issues including but not limited to mental and physical health, grief, loss and social isolation

-- better target referrals, as a result of improved understanding of the role of different disciplines, for older carers with mental, physical health and/or psychosocial issues.
+better target referrals, as a result of improved understanding of the role of different disciplines, for older people with mental and physical health and/or psychosocial issues.